Botanical Bakeshop: History

 The Novus Apartments development was designed by Kyle Rodrigues of Scott Edwards Architecture.
 Construction took place from June 2021 to December 2022 at a cost of $24 million.

 Daphne Peters opened Daphne's Botanicals in March 2023.
 Geleen Abenoja opened Shop Halo Halo on June 10, 2023.
 Before moving into the Novus Apartments, Abenoja operated the business as a pop-up restaurant.
 She launched a GoFundMe campaign in an effort to raise $75,000 for the bakery's start-up costs, permits, construction, and kitchen equipment, and hosted a series of pop-up fundraisers prior to opening.
 The two Filipina-owned businesses co-hosted a grand opening in July.
 Upon opening, Shop Halo Halo was one of only two brick-and-mortar Filipino bakeries in Portland.
-The business has hosted night markets and other cultural events.
+The business hosted night markets and other cultural events.

 Reception

 In 2024, Eater Portlands Krista Garcia included Shop Halo Halo in an overview of recommended eateries for "fantastic" Filipino cuisine in the Portland metropolitan area.
 Additionally, the website's Michelle Lopez included the business in a list of the area's "outstanding" bakeries.
 Rebecca Roland, Kara Stokes, and Janey Wong included the ube crinkle cookies in a 2024 list of Portland's best "decadent" cookies.
 Lopez and Wong also included the business in Eater Portlands 2025 overview of the city's best bakeries.